Rate of Return: Average Isn’t Real

 The most meaningful conclusion you can draw from this demonstration is that the most critical factors to your performance are the starting point and the ending point of your investment.

 Viewing Annual Real Returns with the Practical Lens of Taxes, Inflation, Dividends, Management Fees and Transaction Costs

 Let’s take it one step further.
 This second Crestmont chart follows the annual real rate of return of an individual investor’s actual experience.
 These returns account for taxation, the reinvestment of dividends, and the impacts of transaction costs, management fees, and inflation, using the figures here.

 To think this through, let’s first look at taxes.
 If you achieve a return in a taxable environment, you’ll pay either capital gains tax or ordinary tax on your growth, depending on the venue.

 The second major influence in your experience of returns is inflation.
 Inflation is related to the time value of many as it eats into your returns by making them less valuable.
-In a year that you received a 3% return, but inflation was also 3%, your experience of those returns was 0%, concerning what those dollars could actually do for you.
+In a year that you received a 3% return, but the inflation rate was also 3%, your experience of those returns was 0%, concerning what those dollars could actually do for you.

 Dividends, on the other hand, improve your performance.
 Dividends would actually increase your returns based on the dividend rate of your investment, with some years providing higher dividends than others.